 5. Submit the Arizona State Board of Nursing Application for Nurse Practitioner.

 For initial licensure by examination, nurse practitioner applicants should complete the Arizona State Board of Nursing Application for Nurse Practitioner.
-Official, sealed transcripts and official verification of program completion with completed specialty area(s) must be sent to the Arizona Board of Nursing directly from the school(s) at which the nurse practitioner program was completed.4 In addition, the applicant must furnish along with the application official certification that he or she has been nationally certified by a recognized board or association in his or her specialty area(s) as a precondition for licensure.4
+Official sealed transcripts and verification of program completion within the desired specialty area(s) must be sent to the Arizona Board of Nursing directly from the school(s) at which the nurse practitioner program was completed.4 In addition, the applicant must furnish along with the application official confirmation that he or she has been nationally certified by a recognized board or association in his or her specialty area(s).4

 Note that applicants who meet all licensure requirements except for national certification may be eligible for temporary licensure provided that the agency at which certification is being pursued can issue verification that the applicant is eligible for and awaiting certification through examination.4

 6. Complete a Fingerprinting Card for Federal Background Check.

 Nurse practitioner applicants who have not completed a fingerprint card with the Arizona Board of Nursing in the two years prior to applying for licensure as a nurse practitioner must complete and furnish a fingerprint card for background check purposes.4 The Arizona Board of Nursing will send a pre-printed fingerprint card containing identifying data and instructions to the applicant following receipt of the Application for Nurse Practitioner; this card must be used to obtain fingerprints due to the pre-printed data it contains.4